Español

 The Impact of SUTA Dumping

-Under the experience rating system, employers with high unemployment activity pay higher unemployment tax rates, and employers with lower activity pay less.
-Employers who avoid paying their fair share, using schemes like SUTA dumping shift their costs to other employers that need to make up for the unpaid tax.
+Under the experience rating system, employers with higher number of unemployment claims have higher unemployment tax rates than those with fewer claims.
+When employers don’t pay their fair share by using schemes like SUTA dumping, they shift their costs to other employers to make up for the unpaid tax.

 SUTA Dumping Hurts Everyone

-Employers, employees, and taxpayers make up the difference in higher taxes, lost jobs, lost profits, lower wages, and higher costs for goods and services.
+Employers and employees make up the difference in higher taxes, lost jobs, lost profits, lower wages, and higher costs for goods and services.

 SUTA dumping: